almounah/orsted-doc/src/content/docs/intro/1-introduction.md

 ## Important Notes

-`Orsted` was a project I did for fun on my own personal free time (I am not a redteamer but a humble pentester)
+`Orsted` was a project I did for fun on my own personal free time.

-It is still not in a stable release.
-Feel free to test it in a legal scope, but _spoiler alert_ don't be surprised if you find some bugs.
+It is still not in a stable release, even though I used it in few cases.
+Feel free to test it in a legal scope, and don't hesitate to report any bug by opening a github issue.

 Some missing features might come later.
 Mainly